 I started as a parent governor when both my sons attended school, they have now moved to Benton Park and I have stayed on as a Governor because I enjoy helping and being part of the school.
 Recently I have taken on the role as Chair.

-My name is Martin Allen and I have been a teacher at Rawdon Littlemoor for the last 20 years.
+My name is Martin Allen and I have been a teacher at Rawdon Littlemoor since 1995.
 I’m currently the Deputy Headteacher.
 My other roles include SENCO and Child Protection.
 I believe in education as a right for all and that all should have an equal right to a good education.
 All schools should strive to achieve this.
 My other passions currently are gardening and cycling which I feel allow me to relieve the stresses of the job.

 I became a governor over 10 years ago during which time both of my children attended Rawdon Littlemoor.
 Throughout the years the school has gone through many changes.
 I am proud to say that I have played an active part in the recruitment of many of the school’s wonderful teachers and most recently our Headteacher, Mrs. Beardwell.
 I am a committed Governor who regularly attends Full Governor meetings where issues arise and decisions are made.
 I am the Vice Chair, the Training and Early Years Governor.

 My belief is that all children should be given the best start in life, receiving an excellent education, facilities and support and I am proud to be part of the Governing Body at Rawdon Littlemoor who strive to achieve this.